-Mom always believed in combining pleasure with her work, and by sandwiching poetry between the pages of her recipes, she had only to turn a page or two to find some helpful thought or word of encouragement or a smile to help her through a long day.
+Mom always believed in combining pleasure with her work, and by sandwiching poetry between the pages of her recipe books, she had only to turn a page or two to find some helpful thought or word of encouragement or a smile to help her through a long day.

 Her favorite cooking poetry was always present whenever the days got too stressful or busy, and she needed a boost.
 Sometimes reading a special kitchen poem can brighten one's day like receiving a fresh bouquet of yellow flowers.

 Do you have favorite little poems you've clipped from magazines and newspapers?
-Try inserting them one by one into your recipe books and have them handy whenever you need a little dose of happiness.
+Try randomly inserting them one by one into your recipe books so they'll be found whenever you need a little dose of happiness.

 Let kitchen poems and cooking be a part of your day!